-Sources and Uses of Cash in the twelve weeks ended February 20, 2009.
-During the first twelve weeks of fiscal 2009, net cash provided by operations was \$24.3 million.
-The sources of cash in operations included net income of \$0.7 million, which included depreciation and amortization expense of \$2.0 million and share-based compensation expense of \$1.1 million.
-Other sources of cash were a result of decreases in accounts receivable of \$11.0 million and unbilled services of \$6.6 million, and increases in accounts payable, accrued expenses, and other liabilities of \$2.8 million.
-The payment of the majority of fiscal 2007 bonuses totaling approximately \$29.3 million was included in the decrease in accounts payable, accrued expenses, and other liabilities during the twelve weeks ending February 15, 2008.
-By contrast, the majority of the fiscal 2008 bonuses were paid during the second quarter of fiscal 2009.
+Sources and Uses of Cash in the forty weeks ended September 4, 2009.
+During the first forty weeks of fiscal 2009, net cash provided by operations was \$9.2 million.
+The sources of cash in operations included net income of \$5.3 million, which included depreciation and amortization expense of \$6.2 million and share- based compensation expense of \$4.8 million.
+Other sources of cash were a result of a decrease in accounts receivable of \$16.7 million and unbilled services of \$10.0 million.
+Accounts receivable and unbilled services decreased primarily due to a decrease in revenue, offset partially by an increase in accounts receivable due to the acquisition of Marakon Associates.
+The sources of cash in operations were offset by uses of cash including a decrease in accounts payable, accrued expenses, and other liabilities of \$32.4 million.
+The payment of fiscal 2008 bonuses totaling approximately \$45.7 million are included in the decrease in accounts payable, accrued expenses, and other liabilities during the forty weeks ending September 4, 2009.

-We used \$1.1 million of net cash from investing activities for the first twelve weeks of fiscal 2009, which included \$0.7 million of net additional consideration payments relating to acquisitions and \$0.3 million for capital expenditures.
-The additional consideration was earned and recorded as an increase to goodwill during fiscal 2008.
+We used \$17.1 million of net cash from investing activities for the first forty weeks of fiscal 2009, which included \$15.7 million of net acquisition consideration payments and an escrowed deposit and \$1.5 million for capital expenditures.

-We used \$0.5 million of net cash from financing activities for the first twelve weeks of fiscal 2009.
-Cash used in financing activities was primarily used to redeem vested employee restricted shares for tax withholdings.
+We used \$7.5 million of net cash from financing activities for the first forty weeks of fiscal 2009.
+Cash used in financing activities was primarily used for the repurchase of convertible debentures in the principal amount of approximately \$7.0 million for a repurchase price of approximately \$6.6 million and to redeem \$0.7 million in vested employee restricted shares for tax withholdings.

 Private Placement of Convertible Debt.
-In 2004, we completed a private placement of \$90.0 million of 2.875% convertible senior subordinated debentures due 2034.
-The debentures are our direct, unsecured senior subordinated obligations and rank junior in right of payment to our existing bank line of credit and any future secured indebtedness that we may designate as senior indebtedness.
-Interest of approximately \$1.1 million, is payable semi-annually on June 15 and December 15.
+In 2004, we completed a private placement of \$90.0 million of 2.875% convertible senior subordinated debentures due in 2034.
+The debentures are our direct, unsecured senior subordinated obligations and rank junior in right of payment to our existing bank revolving line of credit and any future secured indebtedness that we may designate as senior indebtedness.
+Interest of approximately \$1.0 million, is payable semi-annually on June 15 and December 15.